gillespieza/devtools/index.md

 ## Browser Testing
 ### [Responsively](https://responsively.app/) (software)
-A modified browser that helps in responsive web development.
+Responsively App is a modified browser that helps in responsive web development.
+It can mirror user interactions and displays for multiple devices, allowing developers to view multiple versions of their sites at once.
+A GIF preview is available.
 [https://responsively.app/](https://responsively.app/)

 --------------